It's perhaps no surprise to learn that the next update is expected in November 2020. Here's everything we know so far.

-However, with Windows 10's recent reputation for being susceptible to bugs, stability will once again be a priority, as users demand an operating system they can rely on.
+However, with Windows 10 plagued by a number of bugs in recent months, stability will once again be a priority, as users demand an operating system they can rely on.

 Windows 10 November update release date

-We can only assume that Microsoft will stick with biannual feature updates, meaning the next major version will arrive in November 2020.
+We're expecting Microsoft to stick with biannual feature updates for the remainder of this year, meaning the next major version will arrive in November 2020.

 Windows 10 November update device support

 The vast majority of Windows 10 devices that were eligible for the May update will still be compatible with the next version.
-However, support will likely vary between companies, so it's worth checking with manufacturer of your device.
+However, support will likely vary between companies, so it's worth checking with the company that makes your device.

 As with the May update, Microsoft is likely to throttle availability in order to manage ever-increasing demand.
 Depending on the age of your device, it could mean you have to wait a number of weeks after the official release date for it to be 'ready' to install.

-While we wouldn't recommend downloading the May update at the moment, checking if it's available for your device is a good indicator that the November update will also arrive.
+Checking if the May update is available for your device (it may have been downloaded automatically) is a good indicator that the November update will also arrive.